neg-0/dod-fitness/backend_docs/performance_considerations.md

-# DoD Fitness App Backend Service - Performance Considerations
+# Atlas Backend Service - Performance Considerations

-This document outlines the performance requirements and optimization strategies for the DoD Fitness App Backend Service.
+This document outlines the performance requirements and optimization strategies for Atlas Backend Service.
 Ensuring high performance is crucial for providing a smooth user experience and handling a large number of concurrent users.

 ## Performance Requirements